RaviTezu/mongodb-scripts/mongo-status/mogostatus_webcheck/README.md

 - This script has been successfully tested with the module versions mentioned in the requirements.txt file.
 - Check config_data.ini and put in your mongos hostname and port number.
 - Feel free to open issues, if you feel a particular area in the script requires more improvement.
-- This scirpt needs apache to be running and a .conf for allowing the access to webstatus page.
+- This scirpt needs apache to be running and a .conf for allowing the access to webstatus html file.
 - Example .conf file:
 ```
 user@machine01:/etc/httpd/conf.d $ cat mongostatus.conf